395px

 You and I had just been born

-On the front page of ABC
+On the front page of the ABC

-The carnations bit the magistrates
+The carnations bit the judges

 Paris was a neighborhood with an accordion

-Marx forbade his children to be late
+Marx forbade his kids from being late

-To the sweet bonfire of insurrection
+To the sweet bonfire of the uprising

-Poetry went out to the streets
+Poetry hit the streets

 We recognized our faces

-We knew that everything is possible
+We knew that anything is possible

 In 1968

-Lenin and Rimbaud played ring-a-ring
+Lenin and Rimbaud played in a circle

 The clocks marked 40 degrees of fever

-He suffered from lovesickness until Degault
+He suffered heartbreak even Degault

-In the middle of Prague poppies grew
+In the middle of Prague, poppies grew

-Poetry went out to the streets
+Poetry hit the streets

 We recognized our faces

-We knew that everything is possible
+We knew that anything is possible

 In 1968